[Last updated November 26, 2024]

 - Qualifying for certain income tax credits like the health coverage tax credit, the premium tax credit, and the earned income tax credit, among others.

-- Possibly receiving a refund if federal income tax has been withheld from your paycheck.
+- Possibly receiving a refund if federal income tax has been withheld from you.

 Reasons to file federal income tax returns